railsbridge-boston/cookbook/registration/announcing-registration.md

   3. Personalize the `To:` field: `*|FNAME|*`
   4. From Name: RailsBridge Boston / railsbridgeboston@gmail.com
   5. Email subject: Next RailsBridge Boston Workshop - Applications Open
-9. Go to next step
+9. Click `Design Email` to go to next step
 10. Select "Saved Templates"
 11. Select the appropriate workshop announcement template, i.e. either the Ruby one or the Rails one.
 12. Select the corresponding section to edit the following information:
+   1. Note: Likely most of this is in place already :)
-   1. Meta text at very top: "RailsBridge Boston [Month] workshop registration is open!"
+   2. Meta text at very top: "RailsBridge Boston [Month] workshop registration is open!"
-   2. Main content: "[Month] Workshop"
+   3. Main content: "[Month] Workshop"
-   3. Main content:  Dates, location, and URLs
+   4. Main content:  Dates, location, and URLs
-   4. Add any mentions of sponsors if necessary
+   5. Add any mentions of sponsors if necessary
-   5. Update what the workshop will cover: is it Ruby basics or Rails?
+   6. Update what the workshop will cover: is it Ruby basics or Rails?
-   6. Likely most of this is in place already :)
 13. Save & Close
-14. Click on "Edit" next to Setting & Tracking at the bottom of the page and make sure Track opens is checked
+14. Click on `Edit` next to Setting & Tracking at the bottom of the page and make sure Track opens is checked
+15. Click `Save`
-15. Preview and test - look it over, send yourself a test email.
+16. Preview and test - look it over, send yourself a test email.
-16. Find the very small "Edit" link on the campaign page near the Plain-Text email explanation and click it to make sure the formatting isn't wonky
+17. Find the very small "Edit" link on the campaign page near the Plain-Text email explanation and click it to make sure the formatting isn't wonky
-17. Exit if you are not ready to send the campaign; send now or schedule if you are.
+18. Exit if you are not ready to send the campaign; send now or schedule if you are.

 ## Announce on twitter